ETH-DISCO/cluster-tutorial/README.md

-# Containerization using Singularity / Apptainer (optional)
+# Apptainer for single file containerization

 ... to be continued ...